British Wireless for the Blind Fund was set up in 1928

 Lady Clementine Churchill raises money

-This year’s appeal is made by Lady Clementine Churchill who raises an amazing £xxxx.
+This year’s appeal is made by Lady Clementine Churchill.

 Pirate radio pioneers

 The UK radio industry owes an awful lot to the pirate radio pioneers of the 1960’s sitting in rusty ships and forts off the coast of the UK – They changed the face of broadcasting.